Last Updated on October 29, 2023 by Electricalvolt

-The magnetizing current(Im) does not depends on the loading on the motor and, practically the magnetizing current has constant value in induction motor.
-The motor also draw the no load loss current(Iw) because of the eddy current and hysteresis loss The no load losses in an induction motor are fixed type of lossses, therefore the no load loss current component(Iw) remains constant.
-The no load loss current(Iw) is does not depend on the loading on the motor.
-Thus the no load current(Io) is equal to the vector sum of the magnetizing current(Im) and working current(Iw).
-The phasor diagram of no load current is as shown below.
+The magnetizing current(Im) does not depend on the loading on the motor, and, practically, the magnetizing current has a constant value in the induction motor.
+The motor also draws the no-load loss current(Iw) because of the eddy current and hysteresis loss.
+The no-load losses in an induction motor are fixed types of loss.
+Therefore, the no-load loss current component(Iw) remains constant.
+The no-load loss current(Iw) does not depend on the loading of the motor.
+Thus, the no-load current(Io) is equal to the vector sum of the magnetizing current(Im) and working current(Iw).
+The phasor diagram of no-load current is shown below.

-When the motor is operated on no load, the motor draws very less load current.
+When the motor is operated on no load, the motor draws minimal load current.
 The load current is drawn to meet the torque requirement to drive its rotor.
 The magnetomotive force(MMF=NI) produced in the rotor is phase opposition in the MMF produced in the stator.
-The phasor diagram of the motor at no load is as given below.
+The phasor diagram of the motor at no load is given below.

 The power factor of the motor gets improved with increased loading on the motor.
-With increased loading, the impedance of the rotor circuit gets decreased and the rotor draws less reactive current and thus the power factor of the motor improves.
+With increased loading, the impedance of the rotor circuit gets decreased, the rotor draws less reactive current, and thus, the power factor of the motor improves.

-Let us take an example of how the rotor power factor improves with increased loading on induction motor.
-Lets the rotor resistance is 0.1 Ohm and rotor reactance is 0.672 Henery and the full load slip of the motor is 4%.
-The calculation of the rotor power factor at different loading on motor is calculated in below given table.
+Let us take an example of how the rotor power factor improves with increased loading on the induction motor.
+Let the rotor resistance be 0.1 Ohm, rotor reactance is 0.672 Henery, and the full load slip of the motor is 4%.
+The calculation of the rotor power factor at different loading on the motor is calculated below in the given table.

-From above table it is very clear that the power factor of an induction motor is poor when motor is at no load or at light load.
-The reason of the low power factor is high rotor reactance at lower loading.
-The rotor reactance value gets decreased with increased loading on induction motor.
+From the above table, it is very clear that the power factor of an induction motor is poor when the motor is at no load or light load.
+The low power factor is because of high rotor reactance at lower loading.
+The rotor reactance value decreases with increased loading on the induction motor.

-The power factor of the rotor circuit improves with increased loading and thus the motor power factor improves.
-The phasor diagram of an induction at load is as given below.
+The power factor of the rotor circuit improves with increased loading, and thus, the motor power factor improves.
+The phasor diagram of an induction at load is given below.